North Wembley: Sudbury Court Residents Association

-In 1930, during the construction of Sudbury Court Estate, the local people created the Sudbury Court Residents Association (SCRA) which is one of the oldest community associations in the United Kingdom.
+In 1930, during the construction of Sudbury Court Estate and the nearby Pebworth Estate, the local people created the Sudbury Court Residents Association (SCRA) which is one of the oldest community associations in the United Kingdom.
 In May 1931, the first issue of the community magazine was published named 'The Estate Courier'.
 Over the years the format of the Estate’s own news-sheet has changed but it has never stopped publishing.
 This first issue was printed on both sides of a folded sheet of paper.
 During the Second World War, the named changed to 'The Courier' (omitting the 'Estate' in the title).
 By March 1967 The Courier had become a 12 page booklet, supported in no small measure by advertising.
 As of 2024, most issues are around 30 pages in length.